shapeoko/Docs/content/helloworld.md

 ![Grbl Settings](helloworld/check_grbl_settings.png)

 **Note: Previously, the above image showed the Z-axis set to $5=2500, this has been set back to the original 500 --- if your machine doesn't move reliably you may wish to try further reducing it to 250.
-Once your machine is assembled and working, you can fine tune it per the instructions on the wiki.**
+Once your machine is assembled and working, you can fine tune it per the instructions on the wiki.
+The text below has had the settings slightly adjusted back to what should be ideal / correct values.
+Please adjust them as needed to match your machine when you fine tune/calibrate it.**

 To save typing: